cscart/docs/user_guide/look_and_feel/templates/index.rst

 *	**Create folder** - Creating a new folder.
 *	**Upload file** - Uploading a file to the opened directory.

-More information about the File editor you can find `here <http://docs.cs-cart.com/4.3.x/developer_guide/tools/file_editor.html>`_.
+Learn more about the File editor `in the corresponding article <http://docs.cs-cart.com/4.3.x/developer_guide/tools/file_editor.html>`_.